FarronF/limerick-council-meetings/meetings/2021/04/19-Virtual Monthly Meeting of Metropolitan District of Limerick/Minutes  - Monthly Meeting of Metropolitan District of Limerick - 19th March 2021.md

 the property.

 c.
-Tenants are always communicated with in relation to the nature of the arrangement--- 4
+Tenants are always communicated with in relation to the nature of the arrangement
+---
+4

 with the AHB and many transfer to full Council Tenancies after 11 months.